417MahirRahman/417MahirRahman/README.md

 ###

-<p align="left">I'm a Front-End Developer with a strong passion for creating clean, responsive, and user-focused web experiences.
+<p align="left">I'm a MERN Stack Developer with a strong passion for creating clean, responsive, and user-focused web experiences.
 He enjoys turning ideas into functional interfaces using modern web technologies and continuously sharpens his skills by building real-world projects and exploring new tools to grow as a creative developer</p>

 ###